dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/working-with-sql.md

 ---

 When the app is deployed to a test or production server, an environment variable can be used to set the connection string to a production SQL Server.
-For more information, see [Configuration](xref:fundamentals/configuration/index) for more information.
+For more information, see [Configuration](xref:fundamentals/configuration/index).

 # [Visual Studio](#tab/visual-studio)